 Given how they struggled to get through a group containing Algeria, United States and Slovakia, perhaps we should all have expected the beating handed to England by Germany in the second round.

-Frank Lampard’s ‘goal’ that the officials somehow missed offered Capello’s men an excuse, but even that couldn’t mask the humiliation of being out-paced, out-fought and out-fought by a Germany side who barely needed to break sweat against one of the most immobile teams to grace the biggest stage.
+Frank Lampard’s ‘goal’ that the officials somehow missed offered Capello’s men an excuse, but even that couldn’t mask the humiliation of being out-paced, out-fought and out-fought by a Germany side who barely needed to break a sweat against one of the most immobile teams to grace the biggest stage.

 6. England 1 Croatia 2 – World Cup 2018

 The entirety of England’s World Cup campaign felt like some kind of mirage as the whole country suffered from sunstroke.
-A likable team of players you could relate to coached by a nice man in a waistcoat you would happily buy a pint for.
+A likeable team of players you could relate to coached by a nice man in a waistcoat you would happily buy a pint for.

 And then they won an actual penalty shootout and we all couldn’t help but believe.
 And then Kieran Trippier scored that free-kick and f*cking hell it could actually happen, couldn’t it?